-THE CLASSIFIED REPRESENTATION
+CLASSIFIED REPRESENTATION

-Classified staff are integral to the decision-making processes of the District.
+Classified professionals are integral to the decision-making processes of the District.
 They participate in District governance through representation on committees, task forces, and councils.
 If only one representative is selected, the representative is from the bargaining unit.
 When additional classified representatives are added, the appointment will be made in consultation with the appropriate classified senate(s).
-(Board Policy 2510, Title 5 Section 51023.5, and California Education Code Section 70902).
+(Board Policy 2510 Participation in Local Decision Making, Board Policy 2513 Classified Professionals Participation in Decision Making, Title 5 Section 51023.5 and 51023.7, and California Education Code Section 70902(b)(7)).